 1. Thanksgiving Stuffed Acorn Squash

-If Thanksgiving could be wrapped up in an acorn squash, this is what it would taste like.
 Squash, farro, chickpeas, cranberries, pecans, and kale make up the bulk of this recipe.
 Add in some delicious warm spices, and you have yourself a vegetarian Thanksgiving winner.

 2. Vegan Mushroom Wellington (V)

-This is a mushroom lover’s dream!
-Portobello mushrooms have a great texture that keeps the meatiness of the dish present.
+This is one that both vegetarians and meat-eaters alike will enjoy, so make sure to prepare more than needed to account for those that sneak a piece onto their plate next to their turkey and ham.
 The structure of this recipe makes it excellent to make ahead of time, keep in the refrigerator, and bake later at whatever location you might be.

 3. Baked Gnocchi with Pumpkin Sauce

-Gnocchi might be a little unconventional for Thanksgiving, but don’t knock it til you try it.
-This recipe still has amazing fall flavors in pumpkin, nutmeg, and sage.
-Plus, any vegetarian recipe with goat cheese is a winner in my book.
+Any vegetarian recipe with goat cheese is a winner in my book.
 (Click here for more yummy goat cheese recipes).
 Plus, it’s another easily transportable and re-heatable recipe, if you are traveling for Thanksgiving.

 4. Roasted Cauliflower Steaks with Cranberry Apple Chutney (V)